Oliver Rowland: Karting

 Born in Barnsley, Rowland began karting at the age of seven, and spent a successful decade racing in the various classes around the United Kingdom.
 After finishing second in the Super 1 National Cadet Championship in 2002, Rowland won the championship for the next two years.
 In 2005, Rowland moved into the JICA class series, and again finished as a championship runner-up, finishing just two points behind Will Stevens.
-Rowland also narrowly missed out on the title in 2006, finishing one point behind champion Jack Harvey, and was also second in the Monaco Kart Cup driving for Zip Kart, behind Millennium Motorsport's Scott Jenkins.
-He also finished 20th in the European Championship for the class.